 - Click on “Back up now”

 Step 2.
-Restore your new iPhone from the backup
+Turn off your old iPhone

 You’ll be asked whether you want to set up your iPhone as a new device or restore it from a backup.
 If you choose the latter option, select either “restore from iCloud” or “restore from Mac or PC” and follow the instructions to get the data onto your new iPhone.